sneha-rautela/R_programming/README.md

 * Data was provided by the project .
 * In this project , we were give a question about, 'Social Buzz' a social media & content creation company .
 And we had to analyze of their content categories that highlights the top 5 categories with the largest aggregate popularity.
-* process : Data Cleaning and modellling , Visualization ,insights were uncovered, presentation.
+* process : Data Cleaning and modelling , Visualization and insights were uncovered.

 ## Visualization of the data (Tableau)